 Ahh, the dreaded regulatory framework of all people managers, workplace policies and procedures.
 It can be really frustrating and downright time-consuming to try and keep up with all the legislation and compliance updates coming your way.
 Maybe you love them, maybe you hate them, one thing’s for sure, you can’t live without them.
-So, why are policies and procedures important in the workplace?
+So, why do we have policies and procedures in the workplace?

-Workplace policies and procedures are an essential component of people management for any business.
+Policies and procedures in the workplace are an essential component of people management for any business.
 Firstly, they outline operating procedures and processes.
 Workplace policies also help articulate an organisation’s mission and values and set the standard for employee behaviour and performance.

-Another thing that workplace policies and procedures help to provide is a decision-making framework to ensure integrity and fairness are adhered to when issues arise.
+Another question you may be asking, is what is the purpose of policies and procedures in the workplace?
+Workplace policies and procedures help to provide is a decision-making framework to ensure integrity and fairness are adhered to when issues arise.
 As well as help minimise legal and safety risks for you and your business.

-Here are some real-world examples that highlight how important it is to make sure workplace policies and procedures are fair, in line with the law, and appropriately enforced.
+Here are some real-world examples that highlight how important it is to make sure policies and procedures in the workplace are fair, in line with the law, and appropriately enforced.

 It’s essential to stick to the policy and enforce it reasonably and fairly.
 The Fair Work Commission found that a cabinetry and hardware importer in Melbourne had unfairly fired one of its employees.
 This employee had been running her ‘side hustle’ – a scented candle company – while she was at work.